waTeim/eth-validator/README.md

 The chart/templates/ directory contains Kubernetes resource templates used to deploy the Eth Validator.
 Each template uses helper functions defined in _helpers.tpl.

-- _helpers.tpl
-  Contains template helper definitions for naming conventions and common values.

-- NOTES.txt
-  Provides post-installation notes that guide users on verifying the deployment.

 - configmap.yaml
   Defines a ConfigMap that holds configuration data consumed by the validator.

-- hpa.yaml
-  Contains the configuration for a Horizontal Pod Autoscaler (HPA) to dynamically adjust the number of replicas based on load.

-- ingress.yaml
-  Defines an Ingress resource to expose the service externally (if enabled).

 - rbac.yaml
   Sets up RBAC (Role-Based Access Control) policies for secure deployment.